mokkabonna/inquirer-autocomplete-prompt/Tutorials.md

     npm install inquirer-autocomplete-standalone

-If prompted you should also run

-    npm fund

 ### Step 4

 Once downlaoded to make sure its installed correctly inside the command line run this command: